Israel Council on Foreign Relations

 The Israel Council on Foreign Relations (ICFR) is an independent, non-partisan forum for the study and debate of foreign policy issues, especially those relating to the State of Israel and the Jewish people.
 The ICFR publishes a triannual policy and scholarly journal, The Israel Journal of Foreign Affairs, which offers a platform for the discussion and analysis of international affairs.
-The ICFR operates under the auspices of the World Jewish Congress, of which Ronald S. Lauder is president.
+From its inception, the ICFR operated under the auspices of the World Jewish Congress.
+In the summer of 2025, the WJC decided to spin off the Council, which compelled it to seek new funding.

 Overview

 ICFR was founded in 1989 by David Kimche (1928–2010), a former deputy-director of the Mossad, the Israeli intelligence agency, who later served as director-general of Israel's Ministry of Foreign Affairs and Israeli ambassador-at-large.
 The Israel Council on Foreign Relations is dedicated to the examination of international affairs, with special emphasis on world Jewish concerns and Israeli foreign policy.
 Based on the models of the New York Council on Foreign Relations and the British Chatham House, the Council is not affiliated with any governmental or academic institutions.
 It is an autonomous body maintaining a non-partisan approach to foreign policy matters, and accommodating a broad range of viewpoints.
 Participants in the Council come from a wide cross-section of the most influential spheres of Israeli society, including government and Knesset officials, university professors, and leading businessmen, bankers, lawyers, and journalists.
-The Council functions under the auspices of the World Jewish Congress, of which ambassador Ronald S. Lauder is president.
 The Council hosts speakers from around the world, including heads of state, prime ministers, foreign ministers, and other distinguished visitors.
-As well, the council hosts conferences, seminars, and a monthly European-Israeli Young Diplomats' Forum.
+As well, the council hosts conferences, seminars, and a bi-monthly Young Diplomats' Forum, which brings together Israeli diplomats and their counterparts posted in Israel.